reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 {{% image alt="React User List" src="images/posts/nodejs-frontend-launchdarkly/Button.png" %}}

-Now we will define “John Doe” as name in LaunchDarkly feature flag variation.
-Once that is saved, our UI will hide this button.
+Now based upon the user information, this flag will return true if the user is “John Doe”.
+It will return false for any other user who would try to access this UI.
 In a real production implementation, this name will be fetched from the logged-in session of the user and matched in Launchdarkly with its ID or username.

-## Sorting Data using a Boolean Feature Flags
+## Sorting Data using Feature Flags

 Next we will try to sort our content in the UI using our feature flags.

 Let's imagine we have a list of users, each with a timestamp.
 We can sort the users naturally or based upon that timestamp.
-We will create a feature flag variation in LaunchDarkly UI with a boolean type and try to use it in our code.
+We will create a feature flag variation in LaunchDarkly UI with a string type and try to use it in our code.

 {{% image alt="Boolean Feature Flag LaunchDarkly" src="images/posts/nodejs-frontend-launchdarkly/User_List_Sorting.png" %}}

-Then we will add the sorting logic in our same `App.js`and use it with a switch in the UI.
-The UI will display either *Natural Sorting* or *Time Sorting*.
-By default, if the flag is set to true then Time Sorting takes place otherwise Natural Sorting:
+Then we will add the sorting logic in our same `App.js` and use it with a switch in the UI.
+The UI will display either *Natural Sorting* or *TimeStamp based Sorting*.
+By default, if the flag is set to “*timestamp*” then Time-based Sorting takes place otherwise Natural Sorting:

 ```javascript
 import React, { Component } from 'react';